 - Driving one-on-one bookings

-Since there are five different CTA options, I’d also recommend split testing different buttons where it makes sense.
+Since there are five different CTA options, I’d also recommend Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. different buttons where it makes sense.
 For example, if you are driving traffic to a sales page, you may try the “hard sell” buttons (Shop Now, Sign Up, Book Now) or the soft sell (Learn More).